geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Again, I'm this close to saying, no, when you guys are serious, come back and, you know.

 ##### **Geohot** [[00:02:31](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=151)]
-Yeah, but that's...
+Yeah, but that's..
 I don't know.

 ##### **Geohot & Chenyu** [[00:02:36](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=156)]
 Like, actually, when you're serious, come back to me with something.
 When you're serious, here's my wiring info.
 Wire me the money.
 Chenyu: Yeah.
-Geohot: No, it's just like, you don't want to start...
+Geohot: No, it's just like, you don't want to start..
 We don't need the money.
 You don't want to start letting this behavior into your company.
 Chenyu:I mean, it's not like we are doing legal review.
 I understand.